danielalcalde/napcron/README.md

 ## Usage

 `napcron` is designed to be executed once per hour via `cron`, `systemd`, or any scheduler.
 It reads a YAML configuration file, checks which tasks are due, evaluates their requirements, and executes them in parallel.
-If you do not provide an explicit config path, `napcron` defaults to `~/.napcron.yaml`, creating the file automatically (with the minimal contents `daily:`) the first time you run it.

 ### Cron job example